 The lighting installation differs in the various spaces according to their use.
 At the spaces that are used as offices, the lighting requirements are more intense.
 For this reason, 23 lighting panels have been installed in total, on the plenums.
 Each panel has crosswise parabolic louvres and longwise double parabolic elements.
 Their shape is rectangular with dimensions 600×600×95mm.
 Every device includes four LED lamps (fluorine type T8) with a power consumption of 10 W each.
 At the spaces with residential use (e.g., kitchen, living room, bedrooms, WCs) 43 spot lighting units in total have been installed on the plenums.
 Each spot is equipped with two LED lamps of 10 W each.
 The diameter of each spot is 230 mm and has 130 mm height.
 Furthermore, a linear LED lighting device is placed at the down surface of the upper cabinets of the kitchen, its power is 7 W and its dimensions are 600×250×340mm.
-At the bedrooms, six wall-mounted scone lights are installed (two in each bedroom) and each device is equipped with a 5 W LED lamp.
-Lastly, the emergency lighting includes four exit LED 2 W. They are equipped with Ni-Cd batteries that are capable to provide lighting for 2 hours.
+At the bedrooms, six wall-mounted scone lights are installed (two in each bedroom) and each device is equipped with Ni-Cd batteries that are capable to provide lighting for 2 hours.
 The total power consumption of the building's lighting system is calculated equal to 1.95 kW (Office spaces: 0.89 kW, Residential spaces: 1.06 kW).